 Chapter 7: Financial Management

-Includes information on general financial management including monitoring and reviewing performance, planning and budgets, setting prices, and reporting.
+General financial management including monitoring and reviewing performance, planning and budgets, setting prices, and reporting.

 Chapter 8: Risk Management